 - Do mix new food in with the old over two weeks when you change food.
 If you gradually increase the amount of new food and decrease the amount of old, you’ll make the transition easier on your puppy.

 Don’t feed your puppy from the table.
 This adds calories and unneeded fat to a dog’s diet and can make your puppy a fussy eater.
+Watch our video on food watch outs.

 About the Purina PetCare Advice Centre